 The ADER telemetry values are to be a reasonable representation of the aggregate sum of the import and export values of the ADER member Premises plus the established offset.
 ERCOT will aggregate the Premise-level 15-minute interval meter data to the ADER level and will compare this data to the QSE telemetry values for Net Real Power Consumption less offset, averaged over each 15-minute interval during the period being evaluated.

 ERCOT will conduct this telemetry validation as part of the ADER qualification process and periodically during the term of the Pilot Project with each test encompassing all 15-minute Settlement intervals during the evaluation period.
+The telemetry must validate to meet all of the following conditions:

+Condition 1: Only intervals where the aggregate premise-level data, averaged over each 15-minute settlement window, are greater than 10% of the Resource’s requested energy capability will be evaluated as follows:

+When the aggregate premise-level data shows as net injecting, the Resource’s injections must exceed 10% of the Maximum Injection Capability, OR

+When the aggregate premise-level data shows as net withdrawing, the Resource’s withdrawals must exceed 10% of the Maximum Withdrawal Capability.

-The telemetry must validate to the following criteria: for each period being evaluated, the 15-minute aggregated Net Real Power Consumption values must be within 10% of the resource-level interval meter data.
+Condition 2: Of these intervals being evaluated, the telemetered value must be within 10% of the aggregate premise-level data averaged over each 15-minute Settlement interval.

+Condition 3: During the 8-hour evaluation period, at least 50% of the intervals must meet condition 1 above.

 Device-Level Telemetry